-Chief Engineer Officer and Second Engineer Officer on Vessels Powered by Main Propulsion Machinery of 750 kW/1,000 Hp or More and Less Than 3,000 kW/4,000 Hp (Management Level)
+Chief Engineer Officer and Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 3,000 kW / 4,000 HP Propulsion Power or More (Management Level)

-NOTE TO QUALIFIED ASSESSOR(S): In performing your function as a qualified assessor, you may use your initials only below to indicate that you have personally witnessed the demonstration of skill or ability by the person being assessed.
+NOTE TO ASSESSORS: In performing your function as an assessor, you may use your initials only to indicate that you have personally witnessed the demonstration of skill or ability by the person being assessed.
 The Assessment Guidelines in Enclosure (2) will provide satisfactory evidence of meeting the standard of competence specified in Section A-III/2 of the STCW Code.
 The use of these Assessment Guidelines is not mandatory and alternative means of having achieved the standards of competence in the STCW Code will be considered as described in paragraph 6 of this NVIC.
-In accordance with 46 CFR 11.301(a)(1)(i), alternative Assessment Guidelines must be approved by the National Maritime Center before use.
+As specified in 46 CFR 11.301(a)(1)(i), alternative Assessment Guidelines must be approved by the National Maritime Center before use.